YLab-UChicago/ISCA_AE/README.md

 # ISCA50_AE

-We provide our fault injection framework for ResNet18.
+We provide our fault injection framework used in our study.
 The methodology to inject faults into the DNN training program is similar for all workloads.
 We will open-source the complete fault injection framework for all DNN workloads.

 In each fault injection experiment, we pick a random training epoch, a random training step, a random layer (selected from both layers in the forward pass and the backward pass), and a random software fault model, and continue training the workload to observe the outcome.

-In order to inject faults to the backward pass and also correctly propagate the error effects, we manually implemented the backward pass for each workload, which can be found in the `fault\_injection/models` folder.
+In order to inject faults to the backward pass and also correctly propagate the error effects, we manually implemented the backward pass for each workload, which can be found in the `fault_injection/models` folder.

 We have performed 2.9M fault injection experiments to obtain statistical results.
 In this artifact evaluation, we provide three reproducible examples of fault injections that correspond to three outcomes (Masked, Immediate INFs/NaNs, and SlowDegrade) reported in our paper.